 There are many factors that impact the choice of material for your rug.
 Ultimately budget maybe the final determining factor but when I work with clients material is a key focus.
 Material matters with families and small children, pets, allergies and personal preference.
 For example, some clients just don’t like artificial materials such a polyester.

 In deciding the best material for your rug, consider who is using the space and how the space is used.
-For example if you like to walk around bare footed or just socks, then a rough jute rug won’t work for you.
+If you like to walk around barefoot, then a rough jute rug will not be suitable for you.
+The same applies if you prefer to wear just socks.

 Rug in a natural material may shed and be less durable.
-If you have kids and your rug is in a high traffic area this might not be a suitable material for you.
+If you have kids, consider this carefully.
+Your rug is in a high traffic area.
+This might not be a suitable material for you.

 The floor’s surface and temperature may also impact the material choice of your rug.
 You might prefer a rug with a dense pile if your space is cold.

-Of course these are all the considerations I take in account when selecting a rug for a client but most people focus on cost, colour, pattern and size.
-So knowing the different rug materials available while maybe be good to know, it may not be a priority for you and that’s ok.
+These are all the considerations I take into account when selecting a rug for a client.
+However, most people focus on cost, color, pattern, and size.
+Knowing the different rug materials available might be good to know.
+It may not be a priority for you, and that’s ok.

 Price of your rug

 Ultimately your budget will probably be the most deciding factor when selecting your rug.
 And this is perfectly reasonable.
-There is room for cheap and cheerful but bear in mind that the quality of a cheap and cheerful rug will be poor.
-And soon enough your budget buy will look shabby bringing down the overall look and feel of your space and basically undoing all your hard work in styling your space.
+There is room for cheap and cheerful.
+However, remember that the quality of a cheap and cheerful rug will be poor.
+Soon enough, your budget buy will look shabby.
+It will bring down the overall look and feel of your space.
+This will basically undo all your hard work in styling your space.

-So while above I said that knowing your style goal and colour scheme is paramount in deciding on a rug, price matters too.
+Knowing your style goal and colour scheme is paramount in deciding on a rug.
+However, price matters too.
 Do your research, understand the cost of the best value rug in your price range and consider it an investment.

-I’m a firm a believer of being patient, saving a bit to get the best quality piece you can afford that will stand the test of time.
-I’m also a firm believer in avoiding landfill and filling your home with pieces that mean something to you personally and contribute to your design story and frankly a rug from Kmart will not do you, your design story, or your home justice.
+I’m a firm believer in being patient.
+Save a bit to get the best quality piece you can afford.
+This will stand the test of time.
+I’m also a firm believer in avoiding landfill.
+It’s important to fill your home with pieces that mean something to you personally.
+These items contribute to your design story.
+Frankly, a rug from Kmart will not do you, your design story, or your home justice.
 You deserve better.

 My aim with the furniture packages in this blog is to make decision making when styling for your home easier.
 I also want to help you minimise expensive mistakes when shopping for your home.